-In accordance with School Board Policy $\frac{#242}{2}$ participation fees are required for some activities.
-Please visit the North Allegheny website for more detailed information, as well as payment options.
+In accordance with School Board Policy #242 participation fees are required for some activities.
+Please visit the North Allegheny website for more detailed information, as well as, payment options.
 Eligibility guidelines apply to all students who participate in extracurricular activities.
-Students participating in activities, or any other extracurricular activity should check with their sponsors for specific guidelines.
+The following list contains examples of activities.
+Students participating in the activities on the list or any other extracurricular activity should check with their sponsors for specific guidelines.